npr99/URSC645/Readings/ReadMe.md

 			3. Readings that apply an important methodology
 			4. Readings that describe or use an important dataset

-Readings\AnnotatedBilbliography - A collection of summaries of the readings to help keep track of key topics.
+AnnotatedBilbliography - A collection of summaries of the readings to help keep track of key topics.
 		   - Unlike the individual readings files the Annotated Bibliography can be shared publicly